quantopian/quantopian-drafts/data-history-draft.md

 when specifying the window using days can change depending on holidays.

 To further cement the relationship of using "d" in minute mode and using "d" in daily mode.
-On the last trading minute of each day, the statement of `date.history(bar_count=1, period='1d', field='price')` should be the same for both.
+On the last trading minute of each day, the statement of `date.history(bar_count=1, frequency='1d', field='price')` should be the same for both.

 ### Constraints

-Period of one day and above (i.e., '1d', '2d', '1W','1M', etc.) have a limit of being with in the date range of the backtest. e.g. if the algo range was from 2011-01-01 to 2011-12-01, the limit for a period of '1D' would be 252, the limit for a period of '2D' would be 176, for '1M' would be 12, etc.
+Frequency of one day and above (i.e., '1d', '2d', '1W','1M', etc.) have a limit of being with in the date range of the backtest. e.g. if the algo range was from 2011-01-01 to 2011-12-01, the limit for a frequency of '1D' would be 252, the limit for a frequency of '2D' would be 176, for '1M' would be 12, etc.

 In minute mode, so that an algorithm does not consume too much memory, minute mode is limited to 2000 minutes.
-The minutes are counted by the product of the period and the count. i.e. both `data.history(bar_count=2000, period='1m', field='price')` and `data.history(bar_count=1000, period='2m', field='price')`
+The minutes are counted by the product of the frequency and the count. i.e. both `data.history(bar_count=2000, frequency='1m', field='price')` and `data.history(bar_count=1000, frequency='2m', field='price')`
 are at the max.

 As we improve memory capabilities, the minute limit may change.